-[10].
+Many previous works focus on analyzing various factors that may influence the data movement latency with the hand-crafted design of optimization models [5], [6], [7], [9], [10].
 However, time-variant factors contribute to the latency, including network latency, disk latency and other types of latency (e.g., RAM, CPU, etc.) [11].
 Therefore, these static optimization model-based methods are not flexible enough to handle a dynamic system with many uncertainties, such as unreliable network links, changing user request patterns, and evolving system configurations.

 Moreover, all research efforts above only consider the data movement latency for the storage location selection.
-However, the user-experienced service latency is jointly determined by data movement and the follow-on data analytics.
+However, the user-experienced service latency is jointly determined by data movement and the follow-up data analytics.
 Data analytics is the process of inspecting, cleansing, transforming, and modeling raw data to discover useful information for decision-making.
 Different data analytics frameworks (e.g., MapReduce [12], Dremel [13], and Spark [14]) have been proposed to analyze large volumes of data.
-For a particular analytical task at a certain scale, the analytical latencies could be different with various frameworks, e.g., tens of minutes for MapReduce, several seconds for Dremel, and sub-seconds for Spark.
-The analytical latency influences the overall service latency, which should be considered in the data placement problem.
+For a particular analytical task at a certain scale, the analytical latencies could be different with various frameworks, e.g., tens of minutes for Map-Reduce, several seconds for Dremel, and sub-seconds for